 ReFlow's purchases of Fund shares through the liquidity program are made on an investment-blind basis without regard to the Fund's objective, policies, or anticipated performance.
 In accordance with federal securities laws, ReFlow is prohibited from acquiring more than 3% of the outstanding voting securities of a Fund.
 While ReFlow holds Fund shares, it will have the same rights and privileges with respect to those shares as any other shareowner.
-ReFlow will periodically redeem its entire share position in the Fund (when the Fund experiences net sales, at the end of a maximum holding period determined by ReFlow (currently 14 days) or at other times at ReFlow's discretion) and request that such redemption be met in kind in accordance with the Fund's in-kind redemption policies described under "In-Kind Redemptions" in the Prospectus.
+ReFlow will periodically redeem its entire share position in the Fund (when the Fund experiences net sales, at the end of a maximum holding period determined by ReFlow - currently 8 days - or at other times at ReFlow's discretion) and request that such redemption be met in kind in accordance with the Fund's in-kind redemption policies described under Purchase and Sale of Fund Shares in the Prospectus.
 Investments in a Fund by ReFlow in connection with the ReFlow liquidity program are not subject to the Funds' Frequent Trading Policy.